Are you looking for a general practice career in New Zealand?

 Invercargill has a temperate oceanic climate generally similar to that of the British Isles.
 There are on average 1580 sunshine hours a year whereas London has 1480 and Edinburgh 1420 hour.
 Rainfall averages 1112 mm annually, and there may be usually light snow falls in the winter.
 Invercargill receives less rain than either Auckland or Wellington.

-The average temperature high ranges from 18.7 °C in January to 9.5 °C in July, but temperatures do occasionally exceed 29 °C in summer with a recorded extreme of 32.2 °C. Owing to its latitude (46° 42′), Invercargill has nearly 16 hours of daylight in midsummer.
+Temperatures do occasionally exceed 29 °C in summer with a recorded extreme of 32.2 °C. Frosts occur several times most winters.
+Owing to its latitude (46° 42′), Invercargill has nearly 16 hours of daylight in midsummer.
 Great for long summer evening activities as it is not dark until 10pm.
 In winter the daylight is about 9 hours long.

 Aurora chasing is something that occurs from time time